I am Janneke Ursem, a Dutch designer born in Leeuwarden in 1983.

 I developed my illustration skills while working with one of my sisters, Lotte.
 We presented ourselves as de Krantenkapper and designed quite a large selection of stationery.
 Along the way I picked up screen-printing again and noticed how satisfying it can become once this technique is under control.
 Some serious concentration is required and this made me super-aware of myself and how my body should behave while printing.
 I liked it.

 Thank you for taking your time viewing my work.
-I sincerely hope you’ll fall in love with these wallpapers too!
+I hope you’ll fall in love with it!

 Each design starts with a sketch.
 Drawn in a grid to help me visualize how this design should repeat.